balwesh1/tradalyse-public/README.md

 ## 🗺️ Roadmap

+- [ ] Auto Trade Sync with Various Brokers
+       - Currently the code for IBKR is not fully functional to auto import
-- [ ] Advanced charting with more indicators
+- [ ] - [ ] Advanced charting with more indicators
 - [ ] Portfolio optimization suggestions
 - [ ] Social trading features
 - [ ] Mobile app store releases